PengChen11/data-structures-and-algorithms/401-challenges/data_structures/tree/readme.md

 ## Big O

+### Binary Tree traverse

-for O time, all  methods requre O(n) to traverse.
+For O time, all  methods requre O(n) to traverse.

+For O space, all methods require O(n) cause we're building up call stacks.

+### Binary Search Tree add and contains

+- for O time:
+  - both add() and contains() take log(n) (the height) of the tree to finish it.

+- for O space:
+  - add() using while loop, only taking addtional 1 space
+  - contains() using recursion, takes O(n) space to build up call stacks.